 26 results found

-Brazeau MD, de Winter V, Brazeau MD, et al., 2015, The hyoid arch and braincase anatomy of Acanthodes support chondrichthyan affinity of ‘acanthodians', PROCEEDINGS OF THE ROYAL SOCIETY B-BIOLOGICAL SCIENCES, Vol: 282, Pages: 20152210-20152210, ISSN: 0962-8452
+Brazeau MD, de Winter V, The hyoid arch and braincase anatomy of Acanthodes support chondrichthyan affinity of ‘acanthodians’, Proceedings of the Royal Society B: Biological Sciences, ISSN: 0962-8452

 Solving the evolutionary relationships of the acanthodians is one of the key problems in reconstructing ancestral anatomical conditions for the jawed vertebrates (gnathostomes).
-Current debate concerns whether acanthodians are an assemblage of stem chondrichthyans, or a more generalized grade encompassing some early stem osteichthyans.
+Current debate concerns whether acanthodians are an assemblage of stem chondrichthyans, or a more generalized grade encom- passing some early stem osteichthyans.
 The skull anatomy of Acanthodes bronni has been pivotal in these debates, owing to tension between chondrichthyan- and osteichthyan-like models of reconstruction.
 We use computed tomography scanning and traditional palaeontological techniques to resolve the long- standing debate about the anatomy of the jaw suspension.
 We establish the correct length of the hyomandibula and show that it attaches to a process on the ventrolateral angle of the braincase below the jugular vein groove.
 This condition corresponds precisely to that in chondrichthyans.
 This character represents an unambiguously optimized synapomorphy with chondrichthyans given current gnathostome phylogenies, corroborating the growing consensus of the chondrichthyan affinity of acanthodians.

-Giles S, Coates MI, Garwood RJ, et al., 2015, Endoskeletal structure in Cheirolepis (Osteichthyes, Actinopterygii), An early ray-finned fish, PALAEONTOLOGY, Vol: 58, Pages: 849-870, ISSN: 0031-0239
+Giles S, Coates MI, Garwood RJ, et al., 2015, Endoskeletal structure in Cheirolepis (Osteichthyes, Actinopterygii), An early ray-finned fish, Palaeontology, Vol: 58, Pages: 849-870, ISSN: 1475-4983

 As the sister lineage of all other actinopterygians, the Middle to Late Devonian (Eifelian–Frasnian) Cheirolepis occupies a pivotal position in vertebrate phylogeny.
 Although the dermal skeleton of this taxon has been exhaustively described, very little of its endoskeleton is known, leaving questions of neurocranial and fin evolution in early ray-finned fishes unresolved.
 The model for early actinopterygian anatomy has instead been based largely on the Late Devonian (Frasnian) Mimipiscis, preserved in stunning detail from the Gogo Formation of Australia.
 Here, we present re-examinations of existing museum specimens through the use of high-resolution laboratory- and synchrotron-based computed tomography scanning, revealing new details of the neuro-cranium, hyomandibula and pectoral fin endoskeleton for the Eifelian Cheirolepis trailli.
 These new data highlight traits considered uncharacteristic of early actinopterygians, including an uninvested dorsal aorta and imperforate propterygium, and corroborate the early divergence of Cheirolepis within actinopterygian phylogeny.
 These traits represent conspicuous differences between the endoskeletal structure of Cheirolepis and Mimipiscis.
 Additionally, we describe new aspects of the parasphenoid, vomer and scales, most notably that the scales display peg-and-socket articulation and a distinct neck.
 Collectively, these new data help clarify primitive conditions within ray-finned fishes, which in turn have important implications for understanding features likely present in the last common ancestor of living osteichthyans.

-Giles S, Friedman M, Brazeau MD, et al., 2015, Osteichthyan-like cranial conditions in an Early Devonian stem gnathostome, NATURE, Vol: 520, Pages: 82-U175, ISSN: 0028-0836
+Giles S, Friedman M, Brazeau MD, 2015, Osteichthyan-like cranial conditions in an Early Devonian stem gnathostome, NATURE, Vol: 520, Pages: 82-U175, ISSN: 0028-0836

 Brazeau MD, 2012, A revision of the anatomy of the Early Devonian jawed vertebrate Ptomacanthus anglicus Miles, PALAEONTOLOGY, Vol: 55, Pages: 355-367, ISSN: 0031-0239

 Anderson PSL, Friedman M, Brazeau MD, et al., 2011, Initial radiation of jaws demonstrated stability despite faunal and environmental change, NATURE, Vol: 476, Pages: 206-209, ISSN: 0028-0836

-Friedman M, Brazeau MD, Friedman M, et al., 2011, Sequences, stratigraphy and scenarios: what can we say about the fossil record of the earliest tetrapods?, PROCEEDINGS OF THE ROYAL SOCIETY B-BIOLOGICAL SCIENCES, Vol: 278, Pages: 432-439, ISSN: 0962-8452
+Friedman M, Brazeau MD, 2011, Sequences, stratigraphy and scenarios: what can we say about the fossil record of the earliest tetrapods?, PROCEEDINGS OF THE ROYAL SOCIETY B-BIOLOGICAL SCIENCES, Vol: 278, Pages: 432-439, ISSN: 0962-8452

-Friedman M, Brazeau MD, Friedman M, et al., 2010, A REAPPRAISAL OF THE ORIGIN AND BASAL RADIATION OF THE OSTEICHTHYES, JOURNAL OF VERTEBRATE PALEONTOLOGY, Vol: 30, Pages: 36-56, ISSN: 0272-4634
+Friedman M, Brazeau MD, 2010, A REAPPRAISAL OF THE ORIGIN AND BASAL RADIATION OF THE OSTEICHTHYES, JOURNAL OF VERTEBRATE PALEONTOLOGY, Vol: 30, Pages: 36-56, ISSN: 0272-4634

-Brazeau MD, Brazeau MD, Brazeau MD, et al., 2009, The braincase and jaws of a Devonian 'acanthodian' and modern gnathostome origins, NATURE, Vol: 457, Pages: 305-308, ISSN: 0028-0836
+Brazeau MD, 2009, The braincase and jaws of a Devonian 'acanthodian' and modern gnathostome origins, NATURE, Vol: 457, Pages: 305-308, ISSN: 0028-0836

-Brazeau MD, Jeffery JE, Brazeau MD, et al., 2008, The hyomandibulae of rhizodontids (Sarcopterygii, stem-tetrapoda), JOURNAL OF MORPHOLOGY, Vol: 269, Pages: 654-665, ISSN: 0362-2525
+Brazeau MD, Jeffery JE, 2008, The hyomandibulae of rhizodontids (Sarcopterygii, stem-tetrapoda), JOURNAL OF MORPHOLOGY, Vol: 269, Pages: 654-665, ISSN: 0362-2525

-Brazeau MD, Ahlberg PE, Brazeau MD, et al., 2006, Tetrapod-like middle ear architecture in a Devonian fish, NATURE, Vol: 439, Pages: 318-321, ISSN: 0028-0836
+Brazeau MD, Ahlberg PE, 2006, Tetrapod-like middle ear architecture in a Devonian fish, NATURE, Vol: 439, Pages: 318-321, ISSN: 0028-0836

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.